 All Doctoral Networks have the objective of promoting international, inter-sectoral and multi/inter-disciplinary collaboration in doctoral-level training in Europe.
-They also have the objective of training highly-skilled doctoral candidates and stimulating entrepreneurship, creativity and innovation in Europe and beyond.
+They also have the objective of training highly skilled doctoral candidates and stimulating entrepreneurship, creativity, and innovation in Europe and beyond.
 There are three different modalities:

 - 1. Regular Doctoral Networks (DN): Doctoral Networks aim to meet the objectives mentioned above by enrolling candidates in a doctoral programme and a joint research project. - 2.
-Industrial Doctorates (DN-ID): Industrial Doctorates aim to meet the objectives of DN but go further by requiring the mandatory involvement of the non-academic sector in the doctoral training so that the skills acquired better match public and private sector needs. - 3.
+Industrial Doctorates (DN-ID): Industrial Doctorates aim to meet the objectives of DN but go further by requiring the mandatory involvement of the non-academic sector in the doctoral training so that the skills acquired better match public and private sector needs.
+For this modality, there is more flexibility since there is no ceiling on the secondment time.
+In addition, the non-academic entities have the possibility to participate either as beneficiary or as associated partner, in order to abide with the rule that each doctoral candidate must spend 50% of their time in the non-academic sector.
+For example, non-academic entities can participate as associated partners and host doctoral candidates in the form of secondments for 50% of their time or more.
+In another example, the non-academic entities can decide to participate as beneficiary and recruit and host the fellow for 100% of their fellowship duration. - 3.
 Joint Doctorates (DN-JD): Joint Doctorates also aim to meet the objectives of DN but go further by proposing the creation of joint doctoral programmes, leading to the delivery of joint, double or multiple doctoral degrees recognised in at least two EU Member States (MS) or Horizon Europe Associated Countries (AC).
+For this modality, Doctoral Candidates can be recruited for a period of up to 48 months, as an incentive to apply for DN-JD.
+Consequently, the project duration can last up to 60 months.